Students With Disabilities

 For students with disabilities, the Conservatory makes every effort to assist them in achieving these goals.
 Students with disabilities have the option of requesting special assistance, accommodations and/or auxiliary services if necessary.
 All requests will be reviewed by Administration to determine if the requested accommodations can be granted and specifically what the scope of the accommodations will include.

 It is strongly recommended that prior to investing time and monetary resources, a prospective student with a known disability contacts their Admissions Representative and/or Director of Admissions to further discuss the potential for success in the audio industry.

 Admissions requirements for all students are the same, regardless of disability or lack thereof.
 It must be understood that accommodations for disabilities are meant to assure education experience and opportunity.
 Any accommodations deemed necessary and reasonable will be made on a case-by-case basis, will not necessarily incorporate all changes requested and will only be made following provision of proof of such disability.

 Procedure for Requesting Accommodations

 Students seeking accommodations should notify their Admissions Representative or the Director of Admissions immediately of any special needs, requirements or requests before enrolling in a program of study.

 To request accommodations, student must provide the following:

-- Current medical certification of disability from doctor or other appropriate professional.
 MUST BE WRITTEN/SUBMITTED TO STUDENT BY MEDICAL PROFESSIONAL.
 STUDENT MUST SUBMIT DOCUMENTATION TO CRAS, UPON SUBMITTING ADA ACCOMMODATIONS REQUEST FORM.